The Patching Disconnect

 Vendor certification requirements.
 In many industries, applying an unauthorized modification to a control system can void the vendor certification on which the safety case for that system rests.
 Before patching a Triconex SIS, a Yokogawa CENTUM DCS, or a Siemens S7-1500 PLC, the asset owner must confirm that the patch has been qualified by the vendor for that specific hardware revision and firmware combination.
 Unilateral patching can create a system that is technically more secure from a CVE perspective but legally and regulatorily uncertified.

-No separation between the test environment and production.
+No separation between test environment and production.
 A core assumption of good IT patching practice is that you test in staging before deploying to production.
 Most OT environments have no equivalent test system.
 The SCADA server is the only SCADA server.
 The PLC controlling Unit 3 is the only PLC controlling Unit 3.
 Testing often means deploying to production and observing whether anything breaks.

 Real-time and safety constraints.
 Many OT systems have hard real-time requirements where communications must complete within defined time windows.
-A patch that introduces latency — even a few milliseconds — can cause process anomalies.
+A patch that introduces latency, even a few milliseconds, can cause process anomalies.
 On safety systems, the stakes are higher: a patch-induced timing change in a Safety Instrumented System could affect its ability to execute an emergency shutdown within specification.

 Extended lifecycles.
 A PLC installed in 2006 may be running firmware that the vendor stopped updating in 2012.
 No patches exist.
 No new ones will be released.
-This is not negligence on the asset owner's part — it is the reality of 20-year industrial asset lifecycles meeting software vendor support timelines.
+This is not negligence on the asset owner's part, it is the reality of 20-year industrial asset lifecycles meeting software vendor support timelines.

 The Actual Cost of Not Having a Program

-- Regulatory frameworks including NERC CIP (for electric utilities), AWIA (for water utilities), and IEC 62443 (broadly) all include requirements for managing software vulnerabilities.
+Beyond the security implications, there are regulatory and business consequences.
+Insurers are increasingly requiring documented patch management programs as a condition of OT coverage.
+NERC CIP, AWIA, and IEC 62443 all include requirements for managing software vulnerabilities.
 "We don't have a patching program" is not an acceptable audit response.

 Building a Program That Actually Works